timofeysie/tiwanaku/README.md

 5. [Redux Layout Tutorial App readme](#redux-Layout-Tutorial-App-readme)

-## Current work
+## Using store values

+Now that we have the store all set up to get our entities from the server, we have a few places where we want to use data other than the entities list.

 * Entity count in the title
 * Language config setting used in the API call

+The first is in the top level template, the second is in a service.

 ### The entity count in the title could be considered a memoization.  *In computing, memoization or memoisation is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.*

-We will want to use a reducer or selector to get a slice of the entities store state to display next to the title.
+We may want to use a reducer or selector to get a slice of the entities store state to display next to the title.
 I'm not sure this is the correct place for it (when we have a need for an entities selector, it might be more logical to have it there), the entity.selector.ts file can have this:
 ```
 export const selectEntityCount = createSelector(
   selectCount,